 THE Yorkshire Dales National Park has given the go ahead for a new community and visitor centre in the tourist honeypot village of Kettlewell - and work will start almost immediately.

 Tues 08 January

 A David and Goliath battle has broken out in the countryside between hedgehog lovers and McDonalds, the global burger chain.

 Fri 04 January

 AS the Government ponders its future policies towards agriculture, a leading official today issued a stark warning to farmers that they may be facing their last chance to maintain the support of the general public.

 ONE OF this year's major countryside controversies - Government plans for a major shake-up in the way planning permissions are granted - came to the battlefield yesterday.

 |Home | News | Daelnet Directory | What's New | Features | Gallery | Local Info | Books & Maps | Contact Us | Services|

-Austwick - The dairy farm on the east side (Old Norse + (Old English) more places »
+Clowder - The mass of rocks (Old English) more places »